qcda1/MagAGS/README.md

 You call the manage_gen() function with three values.
 First the SOC value of the battery bank, second the desired low %SOC limit and thirdly the high %SOC limit.
 You can start with the current default values and adjust to your needs.
 Refer to manage_gen.py source to see how to use the function with its input parameters.
 2. You will need to perform these changes in the ME-AGS-N configuration:
 - Set the **Set Gen Run Temp Start** to **Ext Input**.
 - Set the **Set Gen Run Temp Time** ro **0.5h**.
-0.5h is a fixed minimum.
+0,5h is the minimum.
 - Set the **Ctrl 03 Gen Control** menu is set to **AUTO** This confirm the AGS will be triggered by the ME-PT2 connector and the generator will run for 0.5h.
 The ME-AGS expect a momentary type switching or a maintain type switching.
 Refer to the user manual excerpts below for the explanations about how the mE-AGS handle the generator operation for the two switching types.
+Note also that the 'Set Gen Run Temp Time' parameter has a 0,5h increment.

 > In my case, I have a battery bank of 20kWh and my Magnum inverter/charger will charge at a maximum of 3kW.
-This mean that one run of 0.5h at full power will provide 6kWh or 30%.
-I'm planning to automatically run the generator if the SOC goes under 5% when present and 20% when absent.
-This should bring up the SOC to 35% when present and 50% when absent.
-The reason for the 20% when absent is to give me some time to react and drive to the cottage if the generator fall in a fault knowing consumption is approx 2.5% per day whe absent.
+This mean that one run of 0,5h at full power will provide 1,5kWh or 7,5%.
+I'm planning to automatically run the generator if the SOC reaches 5% when present and 20% when absent.
+This should bring up the SOC to 12,5% when present and 27,5% when absent.
+The reason for the 20% when absent is to give me some time to react and drive to the cottage if the generator fall in a fault knowing consumption is approx 2,5% per day whe absent.

 As a reference, here is an excerpt of the [ME-AGS-N manual](Excerpt%20ME-AGS-N%20manual.md) and the [ME-PT2 Instruction Sheet](ME-PT2%20Instruction%20Sheet.md)